News + Articles

 Dental Bridge vs. Dental Implant: Which Lasts Longer?

-When choosing how to replace missing teeth, think about more than just the cost.
+When considering a dental bridge or other options to replace missing teeth, it’s important to think about more than just the cost.
 How long will each option last, and what care will it require over time?

-Dental bridges and implants can both improve your smile.
-However, they differ in how long they last, how much upkeep they need, and their long-term worth.
+Dental bridges and dental implants can both restore your smile.
+However, they differ in their average lifespan, maintenance needs, and long-term value.

-In general, dental implants last longer than bridges.
-Most dental bridges last 5 to 15 years.
-In contrast, implants can last 20 years or more.
+In general, dental implants often last longer than bridges.
+Most dental bridges can last 5 to 15 years.
+In contrast, an implant can last a lifetime with proper care.
+A dental implant also helps prevent bone loss in the jaw, which a bridge does not.

 If you’re looking for a long-term solution, especially as a younger patient, a dental implant may be the better investment.
 Here’s a quick comparison to help you decide: